lrivallain/ms-alz-workshop/docs/Workshop-3-DevOps-Pipelines-Implementation/content/03-multienv-pipeline.md

     - **Protection rules** → ✅ Required reviewers
     - Add yourself (or team members) as **required reviewers**

+???
+Note: "GitHub environments may be limited in features based on your repository plan (free vs paid)."

+    Depending on your GitHub plan, some features of environments (like required reviewers) may not be available.

+    For the purposes of this lab, we will assume these features are available in your repository, if not, you can change the repository publishing model to "public" to enable them.

 In our case, no environment secrets or variables are needed as we are using repository-level secrets and variables.

 (Optional for the lab) Protect the `main` branch by enabling branch protection rules to require pull request reviews before merging: